smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 * ``index.ts``: entry-point of the backend application, where our server is initialized
 * ``CoffeeShop.ts``: implementation of a `CoffeeShopService` from the generated server SDK

-The ``ssdk/`` directory is a link to our generated server SDK that is an output of the smithy build.
+The ``ssdk/`` directory is a link to our generated server SDK, which is an output of the smithy build.
 This is where the server imports the generated code from.
 Let's take a look at the core of the coffee shop implementation:

 .. code-block:: TypeScript